mariosgeo/ipi4d/00README.txt

   around some electrodes.

 - Time-lapse:
-    See the example folder 'benchmarks/sandbox_inversion_multifreq/data' to create time-lapse data and models input files, using the scripts 'make_time-lapse_*.sh' (which can also be found in 'tools/').
+  - See the example folder 'benchmarks/sandbox_inversion_multifreq/data'
+  to create time-lapse data and models input files, using the scripts 'make_time-lapse_*.sh' (which can also be found in 'tools/').
+  - Intermediate data and models are not printed out in (x,z,v) format.
+  It is thus recommended to output the structures containing the varia- bles at all intermediate iterations (input.output_variables=1 in in- version_parameters.m) to avoid loosing results in case of a crash be- fore the end of the inversion.

 ------------------------------------------------------------------------